ROCm/TransferBench/docs/conceptual/transferbench-workflow.rst

 TransferBench workflow
 =======================

-Transfers enter the system either through presets or configuration (config) file, both of which ultimately call ``RunTransfers()``, which is the main utility function within TransferBench.
+Transfers enter the system either through presets or a configuration (config) file, both of which ultimately call ``RunTransfers()``, which is the main utility function within TransferBench.

 Entry points